Lenovo updates ThinkPad lineup with Intel 8th-gen processors and USB Type-C power adapters

-Ahead of the Consumer Electronics Show in Las Vegas today, Lenovo unveiled updates to its laptop lineups: its ThinkPad X, ThinkPad T, and ThinkPad L series.
+Ahead of the Consumer Electronics Show in Las Vegas next week, Lenovo today unveiled updates to its laptop lineup: the ThinkPad X, ThinkPad T, and ThinkPad L series.
 The Chinese company promised thinner and lighter designs, 8th-generation Intel Core processors, broader facial recognition support for Windows Hello, and USB Type-C power adapters.
 Other devices shown off included a new mechanical Side Docking option, ThinkVision displays, and the Lenovo Tablet 10.
 All of them ship sometime this quarter.

 Lenovo recently lost the title of world’s biggest PC maker to HP.
 The company’s CES message this year is clear: It wants its top spot back.